skamalad/shikhsha_final/README.md

 *   Identity Aware Proxy only functions with users or groups.
 *   Most Educational customers (and many Enterprise) already have logical groupings of users in a third party directory service (e.g. Active Directory) which are being synced to their Workspace tenant.
-These existing groups can be used simply by adding a prefix.
+These existing groups can be used simply by adding a prefix to the group name.

 _Considerations:_